-- Consult the Legal team if you receive any correspondence or requests for information from government departments, politicians, or political action groups. - Consult the Legal team if you receive any requests for political donations, including the sponsorship of events organised by politicians or political parties. - Take care with the giving of gifts and entertainment to any public officials, and ensure you have read the Global Gifts and Entertainment Policy. - You are of course free to become involved in the democratic process a community gets stronger when people are engaged in making it a better place.
-But always be clear you are acting on your own behalf and not for dunnhumby. - Any personal political activity must take place in your own time and not affect your work. - Your point of view must not influence how you behave towards your colleagues, clients, or anyone else.
+- Contact Business Integrity if you receive any correspondence or requests for information from government departments, politicians, or political action groups. - Contact Business Integrity if you receive any requests for political donations, including the sponsorship of events organised by politicians or political parties. - Take care with the giving of gifts and entertainment to any public officials and ensure you have read the Global Gifts and Entertainment Policy and Anti-Bribery Policy. - You are of course free to become involved in the democratic process a community gets stronger when people are engaged in making it a better place.
+But always be clear you are acting on your own behalf and not for dunnhumby. - Any personal political activity must take place in your own time and not affect your work. - Your point of view must not influence how you behave towards your colleagues, clients, or anyone else. - If you attend a political event, take care not to wear dunnhumby branded clothing.
+You may not use dunnhumby property, such as laptops, mobile phones, or printers, for political engagement.